galyona/website/_posts/2019-04-27-making-the-most.md

 </center>

 Honestly, this requires a level of organization that for me has (so far) proved difficult, but I find the idea itself incredibly compelling.
 Perhaps one day I will be there too.

+(Comment: This was a writeup of talk  of the same name I gave at the Weizmann Math & CS Women's Forum on March 26th, 2019.)